phalcon/documentation/docs/api/phalcon_support.md

 public function getIterator(): Traversable;
 ```

-Returns the generator of the class
+Returns the iterator of the class

 #### `getKeys()` { #supportcollection-getkeys }